Organization & Governance

 Area Committees normally have nine members, including six appointed by the Nominating Committee and three appointed by the President-Elect.

 The Handbook for Area Chairs includes information on planning for National Meetings and other committee responsibilities.
-For more information about the organizational structure, consult the AAPT Constitution and Bylaws or access the AAPT document archive to view/download the Executive Board Handbook.
+For more information about the organizational structure, consult the AAPT By-Laws or access the AAPT document archive to view/download the Board of Directors Handbook.

 The Association completed and approved a new Strategic Plan (PDF) in October 2013.
 This plan is available for members, sections, and committees to review as they align their programs and activities with the goals of AAPT.

 To learn more about participating in committees, please see the Nominations & Elections page.

 The following is a directory of all AAPT governing bodies, committees and groups as defined by the AAPT Constitution, as well as links to the directory of members and AAPT staff.